St Clements Wells in Wallyford

 Consider solar panels

 Solar panels are a smart, long-term investment.
 They can boost your EPC rating and help reduce your energy bills by generating your own electricity.
 Instead of relying entirely on power from your supplier, you'll be using electricity generated by the panels.
+If your panels generate more electricity than you need, you can often sell it back to the grid.

 Switch to LED lighting